-In fact, if you want to have any outside interests while engaged in the practice of law, then mediocrity is your only choice.
+In fact, if you want to have any outside interests while engaged in your line of work, then mediocrity is your only choice.

 My analysis is based purely on the laws of nature.
 There are only 24 hours in a day.
-If you spend 14 of them practicing law and commuting to work, other important things in your life will not get the attention that they need.
+If you spend 14 of them working and commuting to work, other important things in your life will not get the attention that they need.